Mexico attacks decision to release suspect blamed for student massacre

-Alejandro Encinas, the Mexican deputy interior minister responsible for human rights, sharply criticized the court's decision, saying during a news conference that it had set a "very serious precedent" and that the government would look into the decision to release Lopez.
-Speaking alongside Encinas, Mexico President Andres Manuel Lopez Obrador said the government would challenge the decision to release the Guerreros Unidos leader.

-"We are going to formally present a complaint to the attorney general's office and the judicial branch in this case," Lopez Obrador said.
+"We will initiate ... the relevant legal steps so that the investigation of the prosecutors and the judges in the cases can begin," he said, speaking during President Andres Manuel Lopez Obrador's regular morning news conference.
 The precedent set in the case could ultimately lead to the release of 50 other suspects who have been detained in connection with the disappearances, Encinas said.

 The United Nations' human rights office said in a report last year that Mexican authorities had probably tortured dozens of people during the investigation.
 Pena Nieto's popularity suffered lasting damage from the scandal over the disappearances, and his government was heavily criticized for its handling of the investigation.